 The question remains: Should one wait for a ship to sink or look for a lifeboat in advance?
 One way or the other, you better know how to swim.
 Nobody can be 100% sure about life or love.
 There are too many variables at play.
 However, asking relevant questions to yourself and your partner will help you co-build something honest and heartfelt.

 Will life always play out in a planned manner?
 You can’t possibly know in advance.
 However, what do you need to do to keep suspicion, manipulation, malice and cruelty out of your life?
-And that is only possible when you don’t ignore the relationship red flags.
+And that is only possible when you watch out for the relationship red flags that could become the deal-breakers.